GangSuUGA/Network-Sensor-Location-Problem/Es01_FourLoactionRule.md

 __________________________________________________

 ## Maximum Possible Relative Error (MPRE)
-- The **Entropy Maximizing, Information Minimizing, and Least Squares Estimators** have been proposed and applied in the models for
+- The previous OD trip matrix estmator, like using **Entropy Maximizing, Information Minimizing, and Least Squares Estimators**, usually requires the proir information, like link choice proportions.
+- Since the "true" OD trip matrix is unknown, it is impossible to evaluate exactly the estimation accuracy.
+-